 - The relation of the exact same information

-The number of times, my wife’s name, address, and other info was bad.
-The reason we were given is because this is a new program for TD the enrolment is not automated, and hopefully one day they will automate it, because this paper trail stuff is superfluous.
+A number of times, my wife’s name, address, and other info was bad.
+The reason we were given is because this is a new program for TD the enrolment is not automated.
+Hopefully one day they will automate it, because this paper trail stuff is superfluous.
 I had to live through this last year when I opened a Retirement Fund, but I believe I have an answer as to why all this paperwork is necessary.

-Each group inside of TD (and any other bank I would guess) that is part of the RDSP system (e.g. accounting, trading, web interface, etc.,) want information, so they design a form that will get all the information they want.
-This made the TD RDSP setup system quite complicated.
-The better way would be to have a single larger form which is then shared with all the groups involved in the savings vehicle set up, but I would guess, there are no bonuses paid internally at TD (or most other banks) to streamline customer interface systems, thus the problem is unlikely to be solved in the near future.
+Each group inside of TD (and any other bank I would guess) that is part of the RDSP system (e.g. accounting, trading, web interface, etc.,) want information.
+Each design a form that will get all the information they want.
+This made the TD RDSP setup system quite complicated, and redundant.
+The better way would be to have a single larger form which is then shared with all the groups involved in the set up.
+I would guess, there are no bonuses paid internally at TD (or most other banks) to streamline customer interface systems, thus the problem is unlikely to be solved in the near future.

 It is hard to comprehend that the RDSP will not be hooked into the on-line banking capabilities any time soon either.